-In the YOLO Economy, Feelings Matter More Than Facts
+In the YOLO Economy, No One Is Wrong About Their Feelings

 With the recovery in full swing, companies need to listen carefully and address systemic issues before burnt-out employees jump ship.

 We’re All Ready to Move On from Something

 When we look back on the pandemic, March 2021 will be remembered as The Month Things Started Getting Visibly Better, with the U.S. adding nearly 1M jobs and unemployment dropping to 6%.
 And if my LinkedIn feed is any indication, April will go down in history as The Month Employees Realized They Could Quit Again.

 The Society for Human Resource Management (SHRM) warned of a “Turnover Tsunami.”
 According to SHRM, more than half of North American employees plan to look for work in 2021, with a quarter ready to quit ASAP.
 In the New York Times, Kevin Roose argues that we’re in a “YOLO Economy,” with exhausted millennials “flipping the carefully arranged chessboards of their lives and deciding to risk it all.”

 At some point over the past year, everyone hit a wall.
 A friend confessed that one of the silver linings of remote work was no longer having to leave their desk to cry.
 And they’re not alone: a MetLife study of 2,651 employees found 34% reported burnout, up from 27% last April.
 A year of uncertainty has left the workforce profoundly unmoored from their pre-pandemic selves and unusually open to radical life changes.
 For many, embracing the new normal will mean saying goodbye to their old job.